MamunNY91/Abdullah_Challenge/README.md

-# Steps to deploy this application to AWS
+# Steps to deploy static site to AWS

 1. Provision infrastructure using Terraform.
 Provide aws_access_key and aws_secret_key when asked.
 Navigate to the Terraform directory.Execute the following commands:
 '''